damar-wicaksono/trace-simexp/docs/source/introduction/tutorial.rst

 .. note::

-    To failed operation due to broken interactive session to the ``lclrs`` machine, it is advised to send the job in the background while keeping the credential using::
+    To avoid failed operation due to broken interactive session to the ``lclrs`` machine, it is advised to send the job in the background while keeping the credential using::

         k5run -B trace_simexp_execute -prepro prepro-tutorial.nfo \